 Commencement dates: 9 per year UTASAccess start dates

 Designed for international students intending to enter an undergraduate or postgraduate degree at the University of Tasmania, UTASAccess-Direct Entry provides an alternative English language pathway into the University.

-Direct Entry students start at any of the available UTASAccess Levels (see link to UTASAccess entry requirements below) and achieve Direct Entry to UTAS by progressing through the levels to the successful completion of the relevant UTASAccess Level required for entry into their chosen University of Tasmania course (Level 6 for those requiring an IELTS 6, no band less than 5.5 equivalent and Level 7 for those requiring higher IELTS-equivalent scores).
+Direct Entry students start at any of the available UTASAccess Levels (see link to UTASAccess entry requirements below).
+Direct Entry to UTAS is achieved by progressing through the Levels to the successful completion of the relevant UTASAccess Level required for entry into their chosen University of Tasmania course (Level 6 for those requiring an IELTS 6, no band less than 5.5 equivalent and Level 7 for those requiring higher IELTS-equivalent scores).
 Entry Requirements for UTASAccess- Direct Entry (PDF 285.1KB).

-Within the multi-level UTASAccess structure lies rigorous academic content to help students acquire the necessary skills to undertake studies at the University of Tasmania.
+Within the multi-level UTASAccess structure lies rigorous academic content to help students acquire the necessary skills to undertake degree studies at the University of Tasmania.
 These skills are developed through learning tasks and assignments that reflect the conventions and standard of English expected at the tertiary level.
-Completion of Level 7 with the required pass marks satisfies the English language requirement into UTAS degrees.

 Within the higher UTASAccess Levels, academic English ability and confidence develop through focus on: